Ambré: Career

 In April 2015, Ambré released her first full-length mixtape, Wanderlust, which was produced by Erick Bardales.
 The following month, she collaborated with Kehlani on a cover of Drake's "Preach".
 This led to her opening for Kehlani on her "You Should Be Here" tour in the summer of 2015.
 She also appeared at Kehlani's "Tsunami Christmas" concert in December 2015.

 In April 2016, she released her second mixtape, 2090's, which featured 15 tracks.
 In October of that year, she released a collaborative single with Kehlani called "No Service in the Hills".
 Ambré again appeared alongside Kehlani at the latter's "Tsunami Christmas" event in December 2016.
 In March 2017, Ambré performed at the BUKU Music + Art Project in New Orleans.
 In August 2017, she released the single, "Must Be The Fall".
 The following month, she was featured alongside Isaiah Rashad and Joey Purp on the TOKiMONSTA track, "No Way".
 Also that year, two tracks she co-wrote ("Changes" and "U") appeared on H.E.R.'s self-titled album, which would go on to win the Grammy Award for Best R&B Album in 2019.

 In February 2018, Ambré was featured on the Keys N Krates track, "Glitter".
 In September of that year, she was featured on the Ryan Hemsworth song, "The Butterfly Effect".
 She also starred in the song's accompanying music video.
 In March 2019, Ambré signed a contract with Universal Music Publishing Group through her management firm, Title 9.
 In September 2019, she released the single, "fubu", which appears on her 2019 EP, Pulp.
 That month, she also began touring with Lucky Daye on his "Painted" tour.
 In November 2019, it was announced that Ambré had been signed to Roc Nation.
 The label also released her 10-track EP, Pulp, at the time of the announcement.

-Ambre's third EP 3000° was released on June 17, 2022, and featured guest appearances from Jay Electronica, BEAM, Destin Conrad and Jvck James.